 Just because you work from home, it doesn’t mean you can roll out of bed at 10 a.m. or take a two-hour lunch break.
 You should have scheduled hours to work, just as you would in an office setting.
 Set your alarm, take a shower and get dressed, and eat breakfast before you begin work.
 This will help put you in a mindset for working, not lounging.

-Maxwell Systems is an example of how businesses can actually keep tabs and track workers via technology/software.
 Depending on our line of work, companies are able to make sure we’re hitting our goals and daily tasks.
-Keep your software open at home as a reminder that you have responsibilities and they’re being logged in a database.
+Set reminders that you have responsibilities and stick to a schedule.

 Do take a lunch break, but keep it to a reasonable time, no longer than an hour.
 Take this time to eat, take a walk, spend time with family or make those personal calls.
 If friends and family are adhering to the second tip, they will know that this is a time you are available.